Submission Guidelines & Templates

 Case Study Articles:

-Evidence-based case analyses (destinations, organizations, policies, markets) that demonstrate methodological rigor and clear implications for research and practice.
+Evidence-based case studies examining destinations, organizations, policies, or markets, with clear methodological rigor and meaningful implications for both research and practice.

 Recommendations